kumarrajesh1992-arch/kumarrajesh1992-arch.github.io/project/README.md

     * Residuals from income–HDI regressions used to rank states by income-adjusted performance.

 4.  **Structural Correlates of Residual HDI**
-    * Analysis of Social sector spending, State capacity proxies (health and education indices), Worker–population ratio, and Social structure (SC/ST population shares).
+    * Analysis of Social sector spending, Spending Efficiency (DEA scores), Worker–population ratio, and Social structure (SC/ST population shares).
     * All independent variables are standardised (z-scores) to enable coefficient comparability.

 ---